 Integration with Existing Standards and Documentation

-This policy will be seamlessly integrated with existing company documents that outline our internal competency ratings and performance standards.
+This policy will seamlessly integrate with existing company documents outlining our internal competency ratings and performance standards.
 These documents include:

 Competency Frameworks: Detailed descriptions of skills and behaviors expected for each role at varying levels of expertise and responsibility.

-Performance Benchmarking Documents: Guidelines that define what outstanding performance looks like, including specific actions, behaviors, and results that exemplify excellence within our organization.
+Performance Benchmarking Documents: Guidelines that define outstanding performance, including specific actions, behaviors, and results that exemplify excellence within our organization.

 Communication and Engagement